graphiti-api/graphiti-api.github.io/guides/why.md

 I've written GraphQL and had a pleasant experience.
 I have enormous respect for GraphQL.
 I also believe there is a fundamental flaw in GraphQL's design.

-Let's remember [why people like GraphQL](https://dev.to/smizell/why-people-like-graphql-221c) in the first place: because it addressed common frustrations with REST APIs:
+Let's remember [why people like GraphQL](https://dev.to/smizell/why-people-like-graphql-221c) in the first place - because it addressed common frustrations with REST APIs:

 > *[We] heard from integrators that our REST API also wasn't very flexible.
 It sometimes required two or three separate calls to assemble a complete view of a resource.
 It seemed like our responses simultaneously sent too much data and didn’t include data that consumers needed.*
 >